Synonym(s)

 Naturopathy:

-Foeniculum vulgare is the parent plant of the medicinally important Foeniculi fructus, the officinal fennel fruit, and of Foeniculi aetheroleum, the officinal fennel oil, which is also used for naturopathic purposes.
+Foeniculum vulgare is the parent plant of the medicinally important Foeniculi fructus, the officinal fennel fruit, and of Foeniculi aetheroleum, the officinal fennel oil, which is also used in naturopathy.

 Cosmetics:

-Foeniculum vulgare (semen) oil (from the bitter fennel): Foeniculum vulgare (semen) oil is obtained from the crushed seeds of bitter fennel by steam distillation.
-Bitter fennel (semen) oil is a colorless to pale yellow liquid with a camphor-like odor.
+Foeniculum vulgare (semen) oil (from bitter fennel): Foeniculum vulgare (semen) oil is obtained from the crushed seeds of bitter fennel by steam distillation.
+Bitter fennel (seed) oil is a colorless to pale yellow liquid with a camphor-like odor.

-Foeniculum vulgare oil (from bitter fennel): Foeniculum vulgare oil, a pale orange-brown liquid with a pungent, camphor-like odor, is obtained from the whole plant by steam distillation.
+Foeniculum vulgare oil (from the bitter fennel): Foeniculum vulgare oil, a pale orange-brown liquid with a pungent, camphor-like odor, is extracted from the whole plant by steam distillation.

-Effects: promotion of gastrointestinal motility, spasmolytic, secretolytic, carminative and appetizing, increase gastric juice secretion, antimicrobial.
+Effects: Promotes gastrointestinal motility, spasmolytic, secretolytic, carminative and appetizing, increases gastric juice secretion, antimicrobial.

-Indication (according to Commission E): dyspeptic complaints, bloating, flatulence, spasmodic gastrointestinal complaints, also: catarrh of the upper respiratory tract.
+Indication (according to Commission E): dyspeptic complaints, bloating, flatulence, cramp-like gastrointestinal complaints, also: catarrh of the upper respiratory tract

-Indication in empirical medicine: loss of appetite, infantile dyspepsia with diarrhea
+Indication in empirical medicine: loss of appetite, infant dyspepsia with diarrhea

-Contraindication: pregnancy, infants: fennel oil can be used only in the oil portion of max 5-7 g of drug.
+Contraindication: Pregnancy, infants: Fennel oil may only be used in the oil portion of max.
+5-7 g drug